Hood Fire Suppression System & Hood Suppression for Restaurants

 Commercial kitchens in restaurants, hotels, hospitals, schools, catering facilities, and other locations must have robust fire and life safety systems in place to protect employees and guests during an emergency.
 According to the NFPA, over 61% of fires in restaurants start in the kitchen, and in hotels, over 50% of fires are related to cooking.
 That is why it is essential for commercial kitchens to have hood suppression systems in place and inspected often for proper operation.

-Hood Fire Suppression Systems in Seattle, WA
+Hood Fire Suppression Systems

-Hood fire suppression systems act quickly to stop fires at their source, before they can spread to other parts of the building.
+Hood fire suppression systems act quickly to stop fires at their source before they can spread to other parts of the building.
 Having a working hood suppression system is essential to the safety of your commercial property, and it can help to:

 - Prevent injuries – A fire in a confined area like a commercial kitchen can often lead to serious injuries.
 A hood suppression system prevents injuries, and can often save lives.

 - Limit property damage – A fire can quickly damage your kitchen equipment, surrounding furnishings, and the building itself.
-A hood suppression system can limit the damage to the kitchen and protect costly equipment like ranges, ovens and fryers.
+A hood suppression system can limit the damage to the kitchen and protect costly equipment like ranges, ovens, and fryers.

 - Minimize recovery time – If a fire does happen, a hood suppression system limits its scope and the resulting damage, making it easier and faster to reopen your business afterward.

-Hood Suppression System Inspection in Portland, OR
+Hood Suppression System Inspection

-Commercial kitchens are harsh environments for any type of equipment, with high heat, high humidity, and long service hours.
+Commercial kitchens and restaurants can be harsh environments for any type of equipment, with high heat, high humidity, and long service hours.
 To keep a hood suppression system working and ready for an emergency, it must be inspected regularly for damage, wear, and faulty components.
 At PSI, our hood suppression system inspections will examine every part of the system thoroughly, including fire suppressant cylinders, piping, nozzles, fusible links, electrical interlocks, gas interlocks, and more.
 Our team will document the results and recommend any necessary repairs.

 To schedule a hood suppression system inspection in Oregon, contact us today.

-Hood Suppression System Testing in Seattle & Portland
+Hood Suppression System Testing

 Even if a hood suppression system looks to be in operable condition, it may malfunction or fail in real-world use.
 That is why it is important to schedule regular testing.
 At PSI, our technicians can provide full hood suppression testing services to ensure your equipment is working properly and is code-compliant.